 PADI Rebreather Courses and Tec Diving

 PADI released the first PADI Rebreather Courses in 1999.
-This in response to PADI Member asking for PADI Rebreather Courses to teach in order to meet growing market needs.
+This in response to PADI Member asking for Rebreather Courses to teach in order to meet growing market needs.

-The first 2 PADI Rebreather Courses to be released were the PADI Semi-Closed Rebreather Specialty Diver Courses.
+The first 2 Rebreather Courses to be released were the PADI Semi-Closed Rebreather Specialty Diver Courses.
 These were for the Dolphin / Atlantis and Draeger Ray Semi-Closed Rebreathers.
 The Draeger Rebreathers are very simple by today's standards and are “mechanical” units with no electronics.
 As such we call these SCCR units, as opposed to modern Electronic Semi-Closed Rebreathers, eSCR, we have today.
-In fact the Draeger PADI Rebreather Courses are still available at the Diver levels and PADI Rebreather Instructor levels.
+In fact the Draeger Rebreather Courses are still available at the Diver levels and PADI Rebreather Instructor levels.

 PADI Rebreather Courses: What is a semi-closed Circuit Rebreather?